 While the goal is to promptly evaluate all patients who present to the emergency room, the unpredictable nature of emergencies often result in patients having to wait for periods of time.
 Wait times can vary each day and can change depending on unexpected occurrences.
 These events may include trauma patients, respiratory or cardiac arrest patients, as well as critically ill patients.

-All patients presenting to the Department of Emergency Medicine are triaged.
+All patients presenting to the emergency room are triaged.
 Those with more apparent urgent and serious problems will be evaluated first.
 Those with less severe and acute problems may, unfortunately, have to wait until a room is available.
 Ultra Track is utilized at Conemaugh Memorial Medical Center for patients requiring less intense and time-consuming evaluation.

-Provider in Traige is a process created to improve the patient care experience by decreasing the time it takes patients to see a medical provider.
+Provider in Triage is a process created to improve the patient care experience by decreasing the time it takes patients to see a medical provider.
 Patients who meet criteria are seen through an expanded triage process that incorporates a rapid assessment by both expert nursing staff and a medical provider.
 This team approach allows providers to begin the medical workup and often provide treatment while patients are still in the waiting room.
 Once in a treatment room, initial test results are available and many patients can be either admitted or discharged.